spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/03-app-profile-macros.md

 import Tooltip from "shared/components/ui/Tooltip";

-# App Profile Macros
+# Environment Variables

-Pack macros are the variables defined in the App Profile and are only resolved at the cluster deployment time.
+Pack environment variables are the variables defined in the App Profile and are only resolved at the cluster deployment time.
 The app profile variables can be:

 * directly given by the developers while modelling the application profiles.